wgy1027/postFireSeverityAssessment/englishPronunciation.md

 [![Rachel's English: How to Pronounce F and V consonants](http://img.youtube.com/vi/EBYpWd0oFjM/0.jpg)](http://www.youtube.com/watch?v=EBYpWd0oFjM)

 Video.
 Rachel's English: How to Pronounce F and V consonants

+## Dental sounds [∂], [∂̞] and [ɵ]
+The tip of the tongue is placed between the upper and bottom front teeth, making loose contact.
+The air is forced its way through the narrow passage formed by the teeth and tongue, which causes the frication characteristic of these sounds.
+There is a voiceless sound [ɵ], and two voiced allophones [∂] and [∂̞].
+The latter is used when a word is not fully enunciated (in particular in the context of consonant reduction; see [AE92]).
+In [∂̞] the tongue does not go through the teeth fully, but just stays behind the teeth and presses them a little bit.
+This allophone is called a dental approximant.
+In the video in Figure 23 this sound is covered.
+Both phonemes /ɵ/ and /∂/ are associated to spelling th, as in thanks[ɵæɳks], these[∂i:z], or Tell me the time[thelmi:∂̞əthaɪm] (definite article the is often pronounced as the dental approximant).

 ## Affricate consonants ([ʧ] and [ʤ])
 An affricate consonant begins as a stop and is released as a fricative.
 In English there are only two affricate sounds, [ʧ] and [ʤ].